NCAS-CMS/cf-python/docs/source/field_analysis.rst

 <Collapse-methods>`.

 .. code-block:: python
-   :caption: *Find the minimum of the entire data.The file
+   :caption: *Find the minimum of the entire data.*
-             timeseries.nc is found in the zip file of sample files):*

    >>> a = cf.read('timeseries.nc')[0]
    >>> print(a)